danielsundermeier/knowledge/leben/schreiben.md

 > The brain is no place for serious thinking.
 If you're thinking about something important and complicated, write it down.
 – Jack Altman

+> "1.
+Write an essay.
+> 2. Explain to a friend what you said in it.
+> 3. Go back and rewrite it to say what you just said to your friend." - [Paul Graham](https://twitter.com/paulg/status/1376139287314493447)

 ## Kurse

 - [Blogging for Devs](https://bloggingfordevs.com/)